Housing

 While not solely for those over age 55, there are a number of apartments with reasonable rents for those with limited income and resources.

-• HousingApartments.org lists affordable housing in Reston such as Island Walk Cooperative that require prospective residents to meet income eligibility requirements and other guidelines specific to a housing authority.
+• HousingApartments.org lists affordable housing in Reston, such as Island Walk Cooperative, which require prospective residents to meet income eligibility requirements and other guidelines specific to a housing authority.
 It also lists properties that are open to all residents needing affordable housing.

 • Fairfax County provides a listing of affordable rental housing for seniors with vacancies.
 It also offers a listing of current affordable housing options for all ages.